Vital Records: Adoption-Related Services

 Certified copy of new record

-When someone who was born in Wisconsin is adopted, our office impounds, or seals, that person’s original birth certificate.
-A new birth certificate is created, showing the person’s adoptive parents and the person’s new name, if it changed as a result of the adoption.
-The impounded certificate cannot be released to anyone, including the person listed on the certificate, without a court order.
-The Wisconsin Adoption Records Search Program can provide further information.
+When someone who was born in Wisconsin is adopted, our office seals their original birth certificate.
+A new one is then created showing their adoptive parents and new name, if the name changed as a result of the adoption.
+The sealed certificate can’t be released to anyone.
+This includes the person listed on it.
+The only way to access it is by court order.
+To learn more, visit the Wisconsin Adoption Records Search Program.